Children are assessed both formally and informally in a variety of ways:

 Year 2 (Key Stage 1)

 The new National Curriculum was assessed for the first time in 2016.
 During the month of May, each year, pupils sit tests in English (Reading) and Maths (Arithmetic and Reasoning) which are set externally but marked internally.
+There is also an optional SPAG test which we ask the children to undertake as this gives us additional evidence as to their attainment for punctuation, grammar and spelling.
 The number of correct answers are converted to a scaled score.
 A scaled score of 100 or above indicate that the child is working at the expected standard.
 Scaled scores range from 85 to 115 and the DfE is aiming for 85% of children to reach the required standard.
-Children will also be internally assessed in Writing and Science.
+Children will also be internally assessed in Writing.

 Year 6 (Key Stage 2)